drpcorg/chotki/README.md

 ##  The original Chotki project summary

+The project is a collaboration of dRPC.org and Victor "gritzko" Grishchenko.
+RDX types are based on the RON/RDX research project.
+The following is the original project summary:

-The mission of the system is to keep and update real-time statistics, such as quotas, counters, billing and suchlike.
+*The mission of the system is to keep and update real-time statistics, such as quotas, counters, billing and suchlike.
 Update propagation time is expected to be close to the theoretic minimum: the one-way delay.
 We expect to be able to process data at bulk transfer speeds (i.e. as much as we can move by the